MayaHA2512/Investie/README.md

 **User Authentication (Register/Login)**

-Purpose: Provides users confidence that they're information is being stored safely Location in Code:
+Purpose: Provides users confidence that they're information is being stored safely + features such as creating watchlists require a user to create a session so that they're watchlists are stored into the database appropriately

+Location in Code:
 - Frontend: templates/registration/register.html + templates/registration/login.html
 - Logic/Data: views.py